 What is a MEAP?

 The Effective Business Process Management with JBoss BPM MEAP gives you full access to read chapters as they are written.
 You get the finished eBook as soon as it’s ready and receive the paper book long before it's in bookstores.
 You can also interact with the author on the forums to provided feedback as the book is being written.

 I'm capturing the process in pictures.
 Plans for sharing exist as I continue to write this book over the coming year.
 I also push out updates on my progress to several social media channels such as @ericschabell and Schabell Storyteller.

 Finished all the editing this fine Saturday... submitted for review! #writerswrite pic.twitter.com/HdXbHY88qm

 — Eric D. Schabell (@ericschabell) May 21, 2016

 So come one, come all... get started today with Effective Business Process Management with JBoss BPM.

-This is a labor of love and I look forward to hearing from you as you join me on this journey towards a fully published book showcasing JBoss BPM.
+It's a labor of love and looking forward to hearing from you as you join me on this journey towards a fully published book showcasing JBoss BPM.